EditB/100-days-of-code/r1-log.md

 ## R1D71 - 10/3/18
 - Added a delete function and links to the rails app + did code review on it
 - SPent the whole day @DevopGirls Bootcamp learning AWS

+## R1D72 - 11/3/18
+- Ruby on Rails; started the blog project

+## R1D72 - 12/3/18
+- Had a very busy day.
+Reviewed AWS.

+## R1D73 - 13/3/18
+- Elastisearch training.
+Setting up Elastisearch on my computer and also did a course at REA on Elastisearch, with lots of hands on experiments.